-- Verbally expressing their acknowledgement of their wrong doing and asking forgiveness
+- Verbally expressing their acknowledgment of their wrong doing and asking for forgiveness

-As your children grow and mature, their need and desire for independence, expressing their own thoughts, feelings and discovering who they are is both natural and important.
-But this time of discovery, like every other phase of their life, needs to be handled with lots of firm but gentle love and care.
+As your children grow and mature, their need and desire for independence, expressing their own thoughts, and feelings, and discovering who they are is both natural and important.
+But this time of discovery, like every other phase of their life, needs to be handled with lots of firms but gentle love and care.

-It is important that you allow your children to grow their own passions and interests, that they are allowed to grow and mature at their own pace-as long as it is within the boundaries and expectations of your household.
+It is important that you allow your children to grow their own passions and interests, and that they are allowed to grow and mature at their own pace as long as it is within the boundaries and expectations of your household.

 If they do-no, when they do need discipline, the most acceptable forms of discipline include: